rishabhdkmjha/shl_Ai_Intern/approach.md

 formatted as a compact bullet list (name, type code, URL, level tags, 150-char description snippet).
 The LLM sees only the retrieved items, not the full catalog.
-This keeps the context window small, prevents the LLM from hallucinating catalog items it was trained on but that are not in the current slice, and ensures every URL in the output came from our data.
+This keeps the context window small, prevents the LLM from hallucinating catalog items, and ensures every URL in the output came from our data.

 Recommendations are requested inside `<RECOMMENDATIONS>[...]</RECOMMENDATIONS>` XML tags rather than via function/tool calling.
-Reason: in testing, tool call JSON was occasionally malformed on the first turn; tag-delimited regex parsing is deterministic and does not depend on the model correctly invoking a tool schema.
+Reason: tag-delimited regex parsing is deterministic and does not depend on the model correctly invoking a tool schema.

 ### 4. Agent (Decider) Design